fabric8io/kubernetes-client/CONTRIBUTING.md

 Please add a very elaborative commit message for the work you have done.
 It will help the reviewer to understand the things quickly.

 #### * Rebase the PR
-It may happen that during the development, someone else submitted a PATCH and that is merged.
+It may happen that during the development, someone else submitted other PATCH and that is merged.
 You need to rebase your branch with current upstream master.

 #### * Build the project
 Before sending the PR, check whether everything is working fine.
 To build the project and run test